apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

 23442    |  WA   |  132.50
 ```

 (Note: While there are specialized ways for computing this particular query other than fully sorting the entire input (e.g. "TopK"), they typically need the same multi-column comparison operation described below.
-Thus while  we will use the simplified example in our post, it applies much more broadly)
+Thus while we will use the simplified example in this post, it applies much more broadly)

 ## Basic Implementation